 You will receive support in finding a placement and guidance throughout from our award-winning Careers and Employability service and departmental staff.

 Study year abroad

-Your learning is supported through the provision of high quality study facilities: an excellent library, with a dedicated Business Librarian, and online support to help you develop the information literacy skills essential in identifying and evaluating resources.
+Your learning is supported through the provision of high quality study facilities; an excellent library, with a dedicated Business Librarian, and study skills to help you develop the information literacy skills essential in identifying and evaluating resources.
 We also have flexible learning spaces in the Business School with wireless internet access and study areas, complete with sofas and areas for group working.